 You get more space inside and out as you go up the price ladder (there are 5 categories), but all rooms are similar in style - contemporary and airy, with white walls, tiled floors and panels of exposed stone.
 The enormous platform beds are clad in crisp white linen and set over underlit onyx panels; above them are large mirrors suspended from the ceiling - useful for checking the progress of your tan.
 You also get a low couch or chair, a couple of lanterns, and a few cushions and vibrant seascapes to add colour.

 The marble bathrooms are small and dimly lit, but perfectly formed.
-The large walk-in showers (no tubs) are backed by fabulous onyx wall panels, and there are soft Turkish cotton bathrobes and Molton Brown lotions and potions.
+The large walk-in showers (no tubs) are backed by fabulous onyx wall panels, and there are soft Turkish cotton bathrobes and plenty of lotions and potions.

-Even the Standard Rooms have small sea-facing terraces, but it’s worth splashing out for a room with a pool if you can.
+Even the entry-level Upper Roof Rooms have small sea-facing terraces, but it’s worth splashing out for a room with a pool if you can.
 We loved Jade, the spacious Signature Suite.
 With floor-to-ceiling sliding doors leading to a plunge pool and a beautifully scented juniper-wood terrace with squashy loungers and a rattan sofa (perfect for sundowners), it was almost like having our own private villa.
-Add in a flat-screen TV, iPod dock and room service, and it was difficult to drag ourselves away for the first couple of days.
+Add in a flat-screen TV and room service, and it was difficult to drag ourselves away for the first couple of days.

 Breakfast is served from 7.30 to 10.30am in a whitewashed wooden pavilion overlooking the sea.
 Under its palm-fringed roof we tucked into freshly baked bread (including sesame-coated simit, a Turkish favourite), a huge selection of homemade jams, honey, plump black olives, cheeses, cold cuts, pastries, fresh fruit, and tempting Turkish delight.
 Pancakes and eggs are made to order, and it’s all washed down with glasses of fruit juice and sweet çay (Turkish tea).